MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 # Design Your Own Computer
 # Episode 19 : "C Runtime"

-Welcome to the nineteenth episode of "Design Your Own Computer".
+Welcome to this - rather lengthy - nineteenth episode of "Design Your Own Computer".

 Let's first take a status of the project.
 So far we've finished implementing the 6502 CPU.
 That means we can now write programs (in assembly, using the